salesucation/salesucation/README.md

 1. create the namespace `kubectl create namespace myservice`
 1. install the persistent volume `kubectl apply -f mysqlpvc.yaml -n myservice`
 1. deploy mysql (and the adminer sidecar) `kubectl apply -f mysql.yaml -n myservice`

+To access mysql with the adminer sidecar get the pod: `kubectl get pods -n myservice`.
+Then port-forward adminer on the pod `kubectl port-forward mysql-6d544974d7-z4zph -n myservice 8080:8080`.

-1. be sure to create environment variables to consume in your microservice for DBUSER, DBPASSWD, DBNAME and DBHOST.
+*BE sure* to create environment variables to consume in your microservice for DBUSER, DBPASSWD, DBNAME and DBHOST.

 ## S3 Compatible storage